ChandrikaBhargaviAchanta/Customer-Segmentation-and-Transaction-Analysis/README.md

 # Business Problem
-The company is facing challenges in understanding and maximizing customer value.
+The Fintech company is facing challenges in understanding and maximizing customer value.
 They require a deeper understanding of customer behavior, preferences, and profitability to improve marketing strategies, enhance customer retention, and optimize revenue generation.

 # Key Business Challenges:
 **Lack of Customer Segmentation:** The company lacks a clear understanding of different customer segments and their unique needs and behaviors.
 This hinders targeted marketing efforts and personalized customer experiences.